Springfield Applegate Special

 Springfield EMP

-The frame of the EMP is of light alloy, while the slide and most of the operating parts are of steel (the slide is made of stainless steel).
+The frame of the EMP is of light alloy, while the slide and most of the operating parts are of steel (the slide is made of stainless steel, with a matte finish).
 Most of the exterior is given a matte black finish, with the slide, hammer, and trigger having a dull matte metal finish.
-The grip plates are of fancy (though thin) wood, also with a matte black finish.
+Most parts, including the gripframe and slide, are made of forgings instead of being stamped or machined, using a CNC process.
+The grip plates are of fancy (though thin) cocobolo, also with a matte black finish and with double diamond checkering.
+(G10 grips with a ribbed grip pattern are optional.)
+The action of the EMP, though the same as that of most 1911-based pistols, is 1/8 inch shorter.
 Controls are ambidextrous, and the trigger is skeletonized and adjustable for overtravel and pull weight.
 The grip safety has a bump to ensure its actuation.
 The short 3.15-inch barrel is a flared bull barrel with no bushing necessary; the ejection port is lowered and enlarged.
 The magazine well is beveled to aid in loading.
 The sights are low profile types; they have tritium inlays, and the rear sight is adjustable.
-Currently, only 9mm Parabellum, .45 ACP, and .45 GAP versions are available, but Springfield says a .40 Smith & Wesson version is being developed and should appear some time in 2008.
 Those with large hands may find the grip a bit small, but otherwise the EMP appears to be an excellent backup and self-defense weapon.

-Twilight 2000 Notes: The EMP does not exist in the Twilight 2000 timeline.
+Twilight 2000 Notes: The EMP series is not available in this timeline.

 Weapon